Canon 300D vs Hasselblad X1D

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 300D does not offer wifi capability.
+In contrast, the 300D does not provide wifi capability.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the 300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.
+Both the 300D and the X1D have been discontinued, but can regularly be found used on eBay.
+The 300D was replaced by the Canon 350D, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what conclusions can be drawn?
 Is the Canon 300D better than the Hasselblad X1D or vice versa?
 The listing below highlights the relative strengths of the two models.